Concrete house on a Mediterranean cliff at golden hour

 Manshausen Island Resort

-Cantilevered glass-and-timber sea cabins on a private island above the Arctic Circle, perched over the Grøtøya Strait.
+Cantilevered glass-and-timber sea cabins on a private island above the Arctic Circle, perched over the Grøtøya Strait — beds aimed at the open sea, sauna and main house on shore.

 Architect